Course Title: Plan and implement a transport and logistics system for an international trade organisation

 If you are prevented from submitting an assessment item on time, by circumstances outside your control, you may apply in advance to your teacher for an extension to the due date of up to seven calendar days.

-If you are found to be unsuccessful in a Course Assessment Task you will be allowed one resubmission only.
+If you are found to be unsuccessful (Not satisfactory/Unsatisfactory) in a Course Assessment Task you will be allowed one resubmission.
 Your teacher will provide feedback regarding what you need to do to improve and will set a new deadline for the resubmission.
-The highest grade you will receive if your resubmission is successful is

 If you are still not meeting the assessment requirements you must apply to your Program Manager in writing outlining the steps you will take to demonstrate competence in your course.
 Your submission will be considered by the Program Team and you will be advised of the outcome as soon as possible.